Pendragonz/raspi-blockchain-env-monitor/README.md

 This will start the flask application on port 5000 on localhost.
 You can interact with it within your local network at 192.168.1.X:5000.
 To find X, check your RaspberryPi's IP from within your router (192.168.1.1).
 To access it outside of your network, you'll need to setup port forwarding rules.

+Keep in mind that the monitoring application api.py will carry on where it left off.
+If it was running on Stellar's mainnet it will resume once started.
+If it was running on Stellar's testnet it will do the same.
+In order to stop the program properly use /refund.

 ### 192.168.1.X:5000/
 This is the Flask app's homepage.
 It will display a link to the documentation here.